Car Classing Information

 Modified vehicles are full on racecars including, but not limited to custom built chassis.

-Classic American Muscle
+Classic American Muscle & Xtreme Street

-The Classic American Muscle category is designed for any North American front engined, rear wheel drive car.
+The Classic American Muscle (CAM) category is designed for any North American front engined, rear wheel drive car.
 The ruleset is fairly open to encourage muscle car and pro-touring enthusiasts to participate in autocross.